jack-weilage/weilage.dev/README.md

     - [ ] Actually create blog articles

 ## Development
-This website is built with <a href="https://kit.svelte.dev">SvelteKit</a>, so a development server is built in.
+This website is built with <a target="blank" href="https://kit.svelte.dev">SvelteKit</a>, so a development server is built in.
 <br><br>
 Use:
 - `pnpm dev` to start a development server at <a target="_blank" href="http://localhost:3000">localhost:3000</a>.